-The MySQL Locate function is one of the String Function, which is useful to find the first occurrence of a substring in a string expression and returns the index value.
+The MySQL Locate function is one of the MySQL String Functions, which is useful to find the first occurrence of a substring in a string expression and returns the index value.

 Let me show you how to write String Locate in MySQL to find the index position with an example.